 Liz And Dick Casa Kimberley balcony, overlooking Gringo Gulch, Puerto Vallarta

 The Housekeepers Perception Of The Burton's

 I inquired, did either ever come back after they divorce?
-She claimed Liz had returned for a couple visit's, the last being just after Richard's death.
+She claimed Liz had returned for a couple of visits, the last being just after Richard's death.
 "She could not even spend the night in the casa, she ended up staying the night at the Camino Real Hotel.
-The memories just seem to be to painful for her".
+The memories just seem to be too painful for her".

 So What Has Become Of Casa Kinberley

-For a while the Casa Kimberley was a Bed And Breakfast, and continued to have daily tours.
+For a while, the Casa Kimberley was a Bed And Breakfast and continued to have daily tours.
 There was a wonderful colorful gentleman, that gave guided tours, and would guide visitors' through the casa.
-He would supply guests' with wonderful stories of the Burton's time in Puerto Vallarta.
+He would supply guests' with wonderful stories of Burton's time in Puerto Vallarta.
 In 2009 I found Casa Kimberley I found it vacant, in sad disrepair.
-There was a padlock on the entry door, and one could see, the casa had been vacant for some time?
-This so saddened me ...
-As I stood outside the Casa Kimberly, and pondered it's sad condition, I could almost hear the echoes of voices, and Elizabeth's hardy laugh coming from this now quite home.
-Voices from long ago.
-A hearty Welshman shouting, a soft sultry sigh.
-If walls could talk, the walls at Casa Kimberley would surely remind any passer by - this was once the home of star crossed lovers, Elizabeth and Dick Burton...
+The villa was torn down and a restaurant was built in its place.
+The wonderful pink bridge still remains.